rmtec/modeswitcher/README.md

   2019-08-13 CVE-2019-9513    7,5 2019-08-13        0
   2019-08-13 CVE-2019-9516    6,5 2019-08-13        0
   ```
 * [vs] Show the overall vulnerability statistics.
-In the following example, we had 75 vulnerabilities in total, 19 are open/active and 56 have been patched.
-In the table we show statistics about the severity score and the days until a vulnerability was pached.
-The first row shows the total severity score sum of all vulnerabilties of 493.2, the average severity score of all vulnerabilities of 6.6, the minimum severity score of 2.1 from CVE-2020-13938, and the maximum severity score of 9.8 from CVE-2019-11043.
-The second row shows the total duration in days of all vulnerabilities to fix them.
-On average the fix took 9 days, the fastest fix of CVE-2021-23017 took -4 days, and the slowest fix of CVE-2021-21705 took 29 days.
+In the following example, we had in total 75 vulnerabilities in total: 19 are open/active, and 56 have been patched.
+The table shows statistics about the severity score and the days until a vulnerability was pached.
+The first row shows the total severity score sum of all vulnerabilities of 493.2, the average severity score of all vulnerabilities of 6.6, the minimum severity score of 2.1 from CVE-2020-13938, and the maximum severity score of 9.8 from CVE-2019-11043.
+The second row shows the total duration in days of all vulnerabilities to patch them.
+On average, providing the patch took nine days, the fastest patch of CVE-2021-23017 took -4 days, and the slowest patch of CVE-2021-21705 took 29 days.
   ```
-  Overall Vulnerabilty Statistic
+  Overall Vulnerability Statistic
   ----------------------------------------------------------------------------
   75 Vulnerabilities: 19 active, 56 patched
   Type       Total   Avg   Min                 Max Score      493,2   6,6   2,1 CVE-2020-13938   9,8 CVE-2019-11043
   Days4Patch 520     9,0  -4   CVE-2021-23017  29   CVE-2021-21705
   ```
-* [vsps] Similar to [vs], this table show the vulnerability statistics per software
+* [vsps] Similar to [vs], this table shows the vulnerability statistics per software
   ```
   Vulnerabilities statistics per software
   ----------------------------------------------------------------------------